TL;DR

 As an FCA-authorised expert broker that has helped arrange over 900,000 policies, WeCovr is committed to helping UK families and businesses navigate the complexities of health and wellness.
 This guide explores the shocking new data on UK nutrient deficiencies and explains how private medical insurance can be a powerful tool for safeguarding your long-term health and prosperity.

 It’s a silent epidemic unfolding in our homes, offices, and boardrooms.
-New analysis based on projections from the UK's National Diet and Nutrition Survey (NDNS) and economic modelling for 2025 paints a stark picture: more than one in two Britons may be living with at least one significant nutrient deficiency.
+New analysis based on projections from the UK public and industry sources and Nutrition Survey (NDNS) and economic modelling for 2025 paints a stark picture: more than one in two Britons may be living with at least one significant nutrient deficiency.

 For business leaders and families alike, this hidden threat erodes potential and silently chips away at future prosperity.
 But there is a proactive solution.
 Private Medical Insurance (PMI) is evolving beyond a simple backstop for surgery.
 It is now a crucial pathway to advanced diagnostics and personalised health optimisation, giving you the tools to identify and address these deficiencies before they escalate.